 Emergency Medical Services (Ambulance)

-The Emergency Medical Services division is made up of many cross-trained staff men and women.
-There are three shifts consisting of 11 staff members between two staffed stations that cover 23 square miles with a population of 23,544.
-Firefighters are all cross-trained as either an Emergency Medical Technician or Paramedic to provide medical services to all those who reside and visit our community.
-All medical staff receive ongoing and continuous training throughout the year to stay current and competent.
+The Emergency Medical Services division is cross staffed by the same men and women who staff the fire division.
+Firefighters are all cross trained as either an Emergency Medical Technician or Paramedic to provide medical services to all those who reside and visit our community.
+There are three shifts, each consisting of 12 staff members.
+Personnel staff two stations that cover 23 square miles with a population of 25,146.
+All medical staff receive ongoing and continuous training throughout the year to ensure that their skill stay sharp and accurate.
 Our staff uses state of the art equipment and supplies to ensure the best possible care for those who utilize our services.

-There are currently four ambulances in the fleet that include a 2011 Ford E450 Northstar, 2012 Ford E450 Lifeline, 2015 Ford E450 Lifeline, and a 2018 Ford F550 4-wheel drive Lifeline.
-In May 2020, a new Ford F550 Sawtooth was commissioned to be built to add to the fleet.
-Each of the new units was fitted with an auto-load system to reduce likelihood of back injuries when lifting patients into the ambulances.
+The department currently has four ambulances in the fleet.
+Ambulances include a 2012 Ford E450 Lifeline, 2015 Ford E450 Lifeline, a 2018 Ford F550 4-wheel drive Lifeline, and a 2021 Ford F550 Osage.
+The department has ordered another Ford F550 Osage and is expecting delivery of this vehicle mid 2023.
+Both the 2018 and the 2021 were fitted with an auto-load system to reduce likelihood of back injuries when lifting patients into the ambulances.

 Patient Billing Questions